Please visit the Government’s Business Support website for the full range of financial support for businesses including for the self-employed.

 We are working to identify businesses that will qualify for the additional business rate relief announced by Government.
 We will be contacting eligible businesses to notify you of the relief and revised business rate bills will be issued as fast as possible.

 Business rates payments deferred

-The council will not be collecting any business rates payments by direct debit during April 2020 to help ease business cashflow concerns.
-Instead, this payment will be deferred until all appropriate reliefs and grants have been applied.
+We will not be collecting any business rates payments by direct debit during April 2020 to help ease business cashflow concerns.
+This payment will be deferred until all appropriate reliefs and grants have been applied.
 For those businesses that pay their business rates from April to January, this change will mean that payment instalments will move from May to February.
-The deferral will take place automatically - no action is required from businesses.
+This is automatic and you do not need to do anything.

 Workers' Support Package

 The Government has announced a Workers' Support Package to ensure staff are still paid during the COVID-19 crisis:

 - the Coronavirus Job Retention Scheme which will pay 80% of workers' wages up to £2,500 per month